 What is IMAGS?

 IMAGS is a research effort focused on addressing chronic pain through music.
 Though music is already known to cause pain relief, our project called the Music-induced Analgesia Genome Study (IMAGS) is interested in discovering which aspects of music reduce chronic pain the most.
-The project team consists of a music therapist, a medical doctor, a music technologist, and a music educator.
 IMAGS was initially developed in response to the overuse of opioids for the treatment of chronic pain, which has unfortunately led to a national epidemic of overdose and addiction.

 For more info, contact: gr-IMAGS@wpi.edu